 Proposal No. 7 violates other statutory requirements as well.
 The principal requirement established for marketwide service payments is that such payments are limited to "services of marketwide benefit."
 Congress specified three particular services that may be "of marketwide benefit" and therefore may qualify for marketwide service payments.
-These include providing facilities to furnish additional supplies of milk needed by handlers and to handle and dispose of milk supplies in excess of quantities needed by handlers; handling on specific days quantities of milk that exceed the quantities needed by handlers; and transporting milk from one location to another for the purpose of fulfilling requirements for milk of a higher use classification or for providing a market outlet for milk of any use classification.
+These include providing facilities to furnish additional supplies of milk needed by handlers and to handle and dispose of milk supplies in excess of quantities needed by handlers; handling on specific days quantities of milk that exceed the quantities needed by handlers; and transporting milk from one location to another for the purpose of fulfilling requirements for milk of any use classification.
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 25-26).

 Proposal No. 7 completely fails to meet these AMAA requirements, because the recipients would not be limited to those providing services of marketwide benefit.
 All that a handler has to do to qualify for such payments is to pool a minimum quantity of milk, and transfer less than 65% of that milk to a Class I plant.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+26).

-Thus, a person or cooperative that operates a Class III cheese plant, and does so at 100% of plant capacity, 365 days a year, would qualify to receive the 6 cents per hundredweight marketwide service payment.
+Thus, as the proponents themselves admit, a person or cooperative that operates a Class III cheese plant, and does so at 100% of plant capacity, 365 days a year, would qualify to receive the 6 cents per hundredweight marketwide service payment.
+(Gallagher (Dairylea), Hearing Transcript, pp. 245-46).
 Yet that handler would not have engaged in any activity that meets the AMAA criteria of a service of marketwide benefit.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+26).